British Ambassador to Belgium

 - pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you’ll have to pay back)

 - make travel arrangements for you, or find you work or accommodation

 - make business arrangements on your behalf

-The embassy press and communications office is responsible for the phone or email enquiries from the general public.
-You can contact us on (+32) 2 287 62 11, Monday to Friday, 11am until 4pm (for press enquiries: 9am until 5 pm).
-You can also send an email to: email@example.com.
-Please note that we do not answer enquiries about passport or visa applications.
+You can contact us on (+32) 2 287 62 11, Monday to Friday, 8.30am until 4pm for your enquiries relating to the Embassy’s work.
+You can also email us at: email@example.com.
+We aim to respond within 10 working days.
+Please note that we do not answer enquiries about passports or visa applications.